SolokiAbbas/sociagram/README.md

 * Profile Modal when Post clicked on in Profile Page
 * Posts can be bookmarked
 * Saved Posts can be viewed in Profile Page
+* Can search for Users while leads to their profile page

 ### Overall Structure